BerkeleyML/berkeleyml.github.io/index.md

 **University of California, Berkeley**, Fall 2024

 Welcome to CS 189/289A!
 This class covers theoretical foundations, algorithms, methodologies, and applications for machine learning.
-Topics may include supervised methods for regression and classication (linear models, trees, neural networks, ensemble methods, instance-based methods); generative and discriminative probabilistic models; deep learning models including CNNs, Transformers, graph neural networks for vision and language tasks; and Markovian models for reinforcement learning and robotics.
+Topics may include supervised methods for regression and classication (linear models, trees, neural networks, ensemble methods, instance-based methods); generative and discriminative probabilistic models; deep learning models including CNNs, transformers, graph neural networks for vision and language tasks; and Markovian models for reinforcement learning and robotics.

+**Textbook:** [_Deep Learning_](https://www.bishopbook.com/) by Bishop and Bishop.

-Professors will post slides prior to lecture at this Google Drive [folder](https://drive.google.com/drive/u/0/folders/1eZplfXbQytcvNTK2ssLYinYSF4rJ1eWI) (for faster access).
+Professors will post slides prior to lecture at this Google Drive [folder](https://drive.google.com/drive/folders/1hM6_gb8-cel4-hQ9_sMcm9krwfzmppkU?usp=drive_link) (for faster access).
 The material here is redundant with the website, but it may take up to a day or two for the website to get updated with the slides after lecture.
-The "Post-Lecture" subfolder contains updates to slides that the Professors may make right after lecture.
+The "Post-Lecture" subfolder contains updates to slides that the professors may make right after lecture.

 **Note:** The topics for future lectures, discussions, and HWs are **tentative** and may be moved around, changed, or removed.